 - Baby shower – don’t leave it until last minute, your baby might decide to arrive earlier.
 Multiples really like to do this 🙂

 What did you wish you knew before your baby arrived?
 Leave a comment to share your experience.

-Marta is a qualified maternity nurse and sleep consultant with over 10 years of experience in childcare.
-She supports new families in Zürich area in Switzerland.
-Marta also travels further away for maternity nurse assignments.
-In her free time she photographs and knits baby hats.
+Marta is a certified maternity and sleep practitioner with over 19 years of experience in childcare.
+She supports new families around Zürich as well as Zug in Switzerland.
+Marta also travels further away for newborn care assignments.
+In her free time she photographs and designs knits for babies.

 This is beautifully put Kath!
 Thank you.

 I find books are great for inspiration and you have to pick the advice that suits you and your baby best, adjusting it when needed.

 It’s important to read and be informed but on the other hand, don’t make too many “grand plans” of how you’re going to do things because babies bring lots of unexpected things with them and in the end you have to find the approach that matches you and your baby as individuals even if this is not written in a book.
 I was forced into a “pragmatic” approach quite quickly with my twins and it all worked out well.